SimonHoenscheid/vagrant-puppet-development-environment/README.md

 	* clone the repository
-	* if you want/need hiera-eyaml-gpg support, place a private puppetmaster gpg key without password inside the vagrant directory, name it puppetmaster.gpg.sec, it will be importet, dependencies will be installed
+	* if you want/need hiera-eyaml-gpg support, place a private puppetmaster gpg key without passphrase inside the vagrant directory, name it puppetmaster.gpg.sec, it will be importet, dependencies will be installed
+	* edit Vagrantfile{V3,V4} in line 25/26, set this to the pwd
 	* run yes_create_a_puppet_development_environment.sh
 	* decide which version you need, the environment will be build
 	* you can just start coding within the puppet directories located in the vagrant directory.
-You could also move the existing code to an new git repo, remove the symlinks in the environment dir and modify the vagrant file to mount your new git.
+You could also move the existing code to an new git repo and modify the vagrant file to mount your new git.
 ##Transfer existing Code to new Git and mounting
 **transfer the existing code to new git**